 Also called a fully balanced rudder, this type has 20% to 40% of its blade area forward of the rudder stock.

 Water pressure pressure striking on the forward part of the turning axis compensates the water force acting on the after part of the blade.

 On some angles, it creates an equilibrium on the blade which makes the turning torque zero.
-This is the reason why it is called balanced rudder.
+This is the reason why we call them balanced rudders.

-With that set up, steering gear system using balanced rudder can be lighter and smaller.
+With that setup, the steering gear system using a balanced rudder can be lighter and smaller.

 Other Rudder Types

 Other types of rudders use the conventional model of blade position in relation to its turning axis.

 However, they differ in rudder profile, shape, and a few additional features.